Frequently Asked Questions About the BAS in Teacher Education

 - a $25 application fee

 - a short (500-750 word) essay (see directions below)

-- transcripts from all college coursework (copy with application and official to be sent to the college),
+- transcripts from all college coursework (copy with application and official to be sent to the college for official evaluation),

 - 3 letters of recommendation

-Essay question: WA teachers are expected use understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.
-BAS-TE students will receive guidance about how to do this as a teacher during the program.
-What background knowledge, skills, and/or experiences do you bring to the BAS-TE program that will help you meet this standard?
+- Essay question: WA teachers are expected use understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.
+BAST students will receive guidance about how to do this as a teacher during the program.
+What background knowledge, skills, and/or experiences do you bring to the BAST program that will help you meet this standard?